 We are now ready to explore the power of an adversary in this setting who has corrupted a (perhaps evolving) coalition of the players.
 We focus on the possibility that such an adversary can violate the consistency of the honest players' blockchains.
-In particular, we consider the possibility that, at some time t, the adversary conspires to produce two blockchains of maximal length that diverge prior to a previous slot $s \le t$ ; in this case honest players
+In particular, we consider the possibility that, at some time t, the adversary conspires to produce two maximum-length blockchains that diverge prior to a previous slot $s \le t$ ; in this case honest players adopting the longest-chain rule may clearly disagree about the history of the blockchain after slot s.
+We call such a circumstance a settlement violation.